lsst-sims/MW-Flare/lsst_sims/README.md

 Once we have a list of flares, their time of peak, and their total energies, we need to model their actual rise and fall.
 We do this using the profile presented in Davenport et al. 2014 (ApJ 797, 122) equations (1) and (4).
-This profiles requires as input the time full width half maximum of the flare (i.e. the width of the profile in time between rising to one half of its maximum flux and falling back to one half of its maximum flux) and an amplitude (i.e. the maxmimum flux of the flare).
+This profiles requires as input the full width half maximum time duration of the flare (i.e. the width of the profile in time between rising to one half of its maximum flux and falling back to one half of its maximum flux) and an amplitude (i.e. the maxmimum flux of the flare).
 We model the relationship between energy, FWHM,